AnyBody/tutorials/A_Getting_started_modeling/lesson1.md

 Information for scaling the size of the default human model is also stored here.
 In general, you won’t need to modify this information directly.

-The "Model" folder comes next this holds information specific to the application you're creating.
+The "Model" folder comes next which holds information specific to the application you're creating.
 In this case, this is the pedal model.
 The "Model" folder is sub-divided into three sub-folders:

 - **HumanModel** - This is a local reference to the "Main.HumanModel", located within the "Model" folder.